 We campaign in favour of women’s sexual and reproductive rights, in particular with respect to abortion.
 Our position on abortion is ‘pro-choice’.
 The present law in England, Wales, and Scotland is in practice more liberal than on paper.
 It makes abortion reasonably easily available to those who want one despite unnecessarily complex legal and medical formalities.
 It does not compel those with conscientious objections to take part in performing one.
 This position respects people’s differing interpretations of the right to life and its bearing on the issue of abortion.
 In Northern Ireland, however, abortion laws are in urgent need of whole scale reform, in order to move to a similar position to that of the rest of the UK.

-It is best, of course, if every child is a wanted child and improved sex and relationships education (SRE), more widely and freely available contraception, and better education and services for young people can all help to reduce the number of unwanted pregnancies.
+It is best, of course, if every child is a wanted child and improved relationships and sex education (RSE), more widely and freely available contraception, and better education and services for young people can all help to reduce the number of unwanted pregnancies.
 However, for as long as abortion is needed, society should provide safe and legal facilities to provide it.
 Anything less would inevitably increase the number of illegal and unsafe abortions, and would be an infringement on a woman’s right to choose.

 We are currently supporting the Back Off campaign, which aims to change the law to make it possible to establish protest-free zones around abortion clinics; and are part of the We Trust Women coalition, which seeks to take abortion out of criminal law.
 Both campaigns are being coordinated by BPAS.
-Our Director of Public Affairs and Policy is on the advisory group of the End Violence Against Women Coalition and our Campaigns Manager is also on the steering group of the Voice for Choice coalition.
+We sit on the steering group of Voice for Choice, Britain’s pro–choice coalition.
+In Northern Ireland, we are part of the Trust Women coalition, coordinated by Alliance for Choice.

 Fewer than 2% of abortions are performed after 20 weeks and, contrary to anti-choice hype, research shows there has been no increase in survival rates for babies born before 24 weeks gestation.
 We oppose any changes to the law that seek to restrict access to abortion, such as imposing compulsory ‘counselling’, or introduce further obstacles to later abortion, or outlaw abortion on the basis of doctrine rather than on evidence.